 Kent State Professors and Students Attend Physical Education Summer Institute in Japan

-Four Kent State University faculty members and students travelled to the University of Tsukuba in Japan for the Tsukuba Summer Institute, as part of an academic exchange agreement.read more
+Four Kent State University faculty members and students traveled to the University of Tsukuba in Japan for the Tsukuba Summer Institute, as part of an academic exchange agreement reached in March.

 The Tsukuba Summer Institute promotes exchange of the latest information from the fields of physical education, sports management, recreation and sport sciences, while also nurturing and improving the practical skills of working adults, university students and graduate students involved in various areas of physical education and sport.

 Professor Stephen Mitchell and Assistant Professor Takahiro Sato, both from the School of Teaching, Learning and Curriculum Studies, along with Kathryn Damicone, senior physical education major, and Collin Epstein, curriculum and instruction graduate student, attended the Tsukuba Summer Institute from July 12-19.

 Students and professors from 14 countries attended the Tsukuba Summer Institute.
 Professors in attendance served as keynote speakers and facilitators.

 “Kent State was chosen for the exchange agreement based on our topics of expertise,” Mitchell says.
 “Kent State specializes in what the institute wanted to focus on.”

 Mitchell presented a lecture on “Teaching Games for Understanding,” with Sato serving as a language translator.
 He also conducted a workshop for graduate students and faculty in the Physical Education Teacher Education program.
 Sato conducted a workshop for graduate students and faculty who are studying adapted physical education on strategies for including students with disabilities in physical education.
 He also facilitated group projects in the graduate session.